shwballl/LLM-Chat-MyGPT/Readme.md

 ## 🧠 Project Overview

-- **Purpose**:Educational exploration of LLMs with Python
+- **Purpose**:Educational exploration of LLMs with Python
 - **Components**:
-  - `backend/`:Contains server-side code for handling LLM interactions
+  - `backend/`: Contains server-side code for handling LLM interactions
-  - `frontend/`:Houses the client-side interface for user interactions
+  - `frontend/`: Houses the client-side interface for user interactions
-- **Technologies Used**:Python, JavaScript, CSS, FastAPI for the backend, and Astro for the frontend
+- **Technologies Used**:Python, JavaScript, CSS, FastAPI for the backend, and Astro for the frontend

 ## 🚀 Getting Started

 ### Prerequisites

-- Python 3.8 or highr
+- Python 3.8 or highr
-- Node.js and npm (for frontend developmen)
+- Node.js and npm (for frontend developmen)

 ### Installation